Friday Fact: Logic App Notes (a.k.a. Comments) are now called Descriptions!

 Yes, once again, the Logic App team has decided to revisit the terminology of this feature.
 Let’s do a quick trip down memory lane:

 • In the beginning, we had Comments – just like in most programming languages.
-This made perfect sense because the purpose of the field was to allow developers to leave remarks or explanations about a specific action in the workflow.
+That choice made perfect sense because the field lets developers add remarks or explanations for a specific action in a workflow.

-• Then came Notes – at some point, Microsoft decided to rename them with a more Office 365-like look and feel, similar to Word.
-While “Notes” still worked, it introduced a bit of ambiguity.
-Notes could mean annotations, reminders, or even things unrelated to technical documentation.
-Some developers felt that “Notes” sounded less formal.
+• Then came Notes – At some point, Microsoft renamed the field to match a more Office‑style look and feel, similar to Word.
+While the name still worked, it introduced ambiguity.
+Notes could mean annotations, reminders, or content unrelated to technical documentation.
+As a result, some developers felt the term sounded less formal.

-• Now, we have Descriptions – the new (and hopefully final!) name.
-I do not know if this aligns much better with standard documentation practices – in my opinion, I do prefer Comments.
-However, compared to Notes, in this case, when you describe an action, you explain its role and purpose inside the workflow.
-It’s more professional and easier for teams to understand.
+• Now, we have Descriptions – the new—and hopefully final—name.
+Personally, I still prefer Comments.
+However, compared to Notes, Descriptions convey intent more effectively.
+When you describe an action, you explain its role and purpose in the workflow.
+That clarity feels more professional and makes collaboration easier for teams.

-This is purely a cosmetic update.
-But if you work on enterprise-grade integrations with large teams, naming conventions matter a lot, and comments/notes/descriptions allow us to embed documentation directly in the Logic App, which is essential for:
+This change is purely cosmetic.
+However, in enterprise‑grade integrations with large teams, naming conventions matter.
+Clear comments, notes, or descriptions embed documentation directly in the Logic App, which becomes essential for:

 • Knowledge sharing – other developers (or even your future self!) will thank you when trying to understand why a specific action was implemented.